 Mind-body therapy.
 The connection between state of mind and physical health is used to enhance well-being.

 Naturopathy.
 Nature-based treatments are used to improve health.

 It treats both the person and the root causes of the person’s illness

 It focuses on the whole person and not just on his or her symptoms.
 You may be asked about your personal life and your work life.
 You may also be asked about your beliefs and attitudes.
 The goal is to reveal other factors that may be affecting your health.

 It stems from the belief that you can improve health from within.
 So, part of your care will be to learn ways to help bring about healing.
 This, in turn, may help prevent future problems.

 The healing power of participation

 Complementary healthcare works best when all who are involved in care play an active role.
-But don’t forget that you—not your doctor or other provider—are in charge of your health.
-And with the help of a medical doctor and a complementary care provider, you can decide on the best ways for you to get and stay well.
+But don’t forget that you—not your healthcare providers—are in charge of your health.
+And with the help of a medical healthcare provider and a complementary healthcare provider, you can decide on the best ways for you to get and stay well.

 The healing power of the body

 Complementary healthcare providers are trained in giving treatments that can help release your body’s healing force.
 This force can bring balance and stability to your health.
 This is called homeostasis.
 The treatments used often come from nature.
 They may be plant- or mineral-based.
 Or they may involve a hands-on approach with touch or body adjustments.